Skip to main content

 FOxTROT – Patient and Public Involvement

-FOxTROT Patient & Public Involvement (PPI) Group
+FOxTROT Patient & Public Involvement and Engagement (PPIE) Group

 The FOxTROT Programme has involved patients and the public within its research from the very outset because it leads to better understanding of our patients and to better research.
 It means that they can be part of the decisions which may ultimately affect participants in the research and future patients.